semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 tags: [java, docker, container]
 published: true
 ---
-In this post, we will use Docker to create an image of a Spring Boot application and run it in a container.
+In this post, we are goint to use Docker to create an image of a Spring Boot application and run it in a container.

 **1. create a Spring Boot application**
 Let's generate a Spring Boot application with a standard maven plugin that includes Spring Web dependency.